1299 β 1922 CE

 The Siege of Rhodes: Final Clash of Cross and Crescent

-The pre-dawn silence of June 28, 1522, was shattered by the thunderous boom of Ottoman cannons.
-Grand Master Philippe Villiers de L'Isle-Adam stood atop the mas...
+The pre-dawn silence of June 28, 1522, broke apart under Ottoman cannon fire.
+Grand Master Philippe Villiers de L'Isle-Adam stood atop the walls of Rhodes and w...

 The Siege Within: Janissary Revolts and Reform

-The night of May 29, 1807, descended upon Istanbul with an unusual tension.
-Through the narrow streets of the capital, groups of armed men moved with purpose, t...
+The night of May 29, 1807, settled over Istanbul with a particular kind of dread.
+Through the narrow streets of the capital, groups of armed men moved with purp...

 The Forgotten Siege: Diu 1538

-The dawn light crept across the waters of the Arabian Sea on February 3, 1538, revealing an imposing sight off the coast of Diu, a fortress-island on India's we...
+Dawn on February 3, 1538 revealed an imposing sight off the coast of Diu, a fortress-island on India's western shore.
+The Ottoman fleet, led by the experienced ...

 The Crescent and the Cross Collide

-The pre-dawn air hung heavy with smoke and tension as Grand Vizier Kara Mustafa Pasha paced anxiously in his luxurious tent outside Vienna's walls.
-For two mont...
+The pre-dawn air hung heavy with smoke as Grand Vizier Kara Mustafa Pasha paced inside his luxurious tent outside Vienna's walls.
+For two months his massive Ott...

 The Battle That Never Was: Mehmed IV's Failed Siege of Vienna